purescript/documentation/PureScript-Conf-2016.md

 _Anyone_ who would like to present a topic related to PureScript development is more than welcome to do so.
 Any level of experience is appropriate, although we would like to encourage speakers to prepare something appropriate for a beginner-level audience.
 If you have a topic, please add the title and a brief description above.

+#### Suggested Presentations

+- PureScript on Node/iOS/Android/AWS/_insert platform here_
+- Haskell and PureScript interop
+- Build a game with PureScript
+- Build a parser with PureScript
+- Build a webapp with Halogen/Thermite/OpticUI/other
+- HTML5 Canvas with PureScript
+- Intro to PureScript compiler internals
+- Build an interpreter/compiler in PureScript
+- PureScript for commercial applications
+- PureScript vs Language X
+- Building the PureScript community
+- PureScript as a teaching language
+- _Anything else_

+#purescript IRC is a great place to discuss presentation ideas if you're unsure.

 ## Attendees

 _Add your name below_